Héctor Lavoe

 Lavoe was born and raised in the Machuelo Abajo barrio of Ponce, Puerto Rico.
 Early in his life, he attended Escuela Libre de Música de Ponce, known today as the Instituto de Música Juan Morel Campos and, inspired by Jesús Sánchez Erazo, developed an interest in music.
-He moved to New York City on 3 May 1963, at the age of sixteen.
+He moved to New York City on May 3, 1963, at the age of sixteen.
 Shortly after his arrival, he worked as the singer in a sextet formed by Roberto García.
 During this period, he performed with several other groups, including Orquesta New York, Kako All-Stars, and Johnny Pacheco's band.

 In 1967, Lavoe joined Willie Colón's band as its vocalist, recording several hit songs, including "El Malo" and "Canto a Borinquen."
 Lavoe moved on to become a soloist and formed his own band performing as lead vocalist.
 As a soloist, Lavoe recorded several hits including: "El cantante" composed by Rubén Blades, "Bandolera" composed by Colón, and "Periódico de ayer", composed by Tite Curet Alonso.
 During this period he was frequently featured as a guest singer with the Fania All Stars recording numerous tracks with the band.

 In 1979, Lavoe became deeply depressed and sought the help of a high priest of the Santería faith to treat his drug addiction.
 After a short rehabilitation, he relapsed following the deaths of his father, son, and mother-in-law.
-These events, along with being diagnosed with HIV, drove Lavoe to attempt suicide by jumping off a Condado hotel room balcony in San Juan, Puerto Rico.
+These events, along with being diagnosed with HIV from intravenous drug use, drove Lavoe to attempt suicide by jumping off the 9th floor of a Condado hotel room balcony in San Juan, Puerto Rico on June 26, 1988.
 He survived the attempt and recorded an album before his health began failing.
-Lavoe died on 29 June 1993, from a complication of AIDS.
+Lavoe died on June 29, 1993, from a complication of AIDS.